mbarriola96/Cinema_success_insights/README.md

 - 2. Second Question: What is the relationship between a movie's run-time and its ROI and production costs?
 - 3. Third Question: How does a director's involvement correlate with a movie's ROI and production costs?

-## Methodology

-These are steps followed in order to perform the aircraft analysis:
-- 1. Descriptive Statistics
-- 2. First Question
-- 3. Second Question
-- 4. Third Question
-- 5. Results

 ## Sources

 The dataset is comprised in a data folder that contains datasets from: